2015–16 Golden State Warriors season: April

 On April 1, Golden State lost at home for the first time since January 27, 2015.
 They fell to the Boston Celtics 109–106 and snapped a 54-game regular-season home winning streak.
 Their home record for this season dropped to 36–1 with the loss.
 Golden State became the first team in NBA history to score 1,000 three-pointers in a single season during their 136–111 win against the Portland Trail Blazers.
 The win was Golden State's 69th of the season, making them the fourth team in NBA history to record at least 69 wins in a season, along with the 1971–72 Los Angeles Lakers and 1995–96/1996–97 Chicago Bulls teams.
 The Warriors became the first team since the 1991–92 Chicago Bulls to record 40 games with at least 30 assists in a single season.
 By defeating the San Antonio Spurs on April 7, the Warriors became only the 2nd team in NBA history to reach 70 wins in a season, joining the 72-win 1995–96 Chicago Bulls.
 After defeating the Spurs again on April 10, the Warriors tied the NBA record for most regular-season wins with 72, previously set by the 1995–96 Chicago Bulls.
 Golden State snapped a 33-game regular season losing streak against the Spurs in San Antonio (lasting since February 14, 1997), the second longest such streak against one team in NBA history.
 The Warriors also ended the Spurs' NBA record 39 home wins to start the season (in total a 48-game home winning streak dating back to the previous season.)
 Golden State became the first team in NBA history to go the entire regular season without back-to-back losses and the first team in NBA history to go the entire regular season without losing to the same team twice.

 The Warriors broke the 1995–96 Chicago Bulls' record for best regular season in NBA history after defeating the Memphis Grizzlies 125–104 on April 13, finishing with a record of 73–9.
-With the win, Golden State tied their franchise record for home wins with 39, which they set last season.
+With the win, Golden State tied their franchise record for home wins with 39, which they had set the previous season.
 The Warriors finished the season at an NBA-record 64 games above .500.
 Curry made 10 three-pointers against Memphis, making him the first player in NBA history to hit 400 threes in a single season; he finished with 402.
 Curry finished the season averaging 30.1 points per game, making him the first Warriors NBA scoring champion since Rick Barry in the 1966–67 NBA season.
 Curry became the seventh player to enter the 50–40–90 club, where he shot 50% for field goals, 45% for three-pointers and 91% for free throws during an entire regular season.
 This feat has only been achieved eleven times by seven players (Steve Nash having done it four times).